Cjreynol-zz/basic-encryption/README.md

 Permutation
 -----------

-The Permutation cipher I implemented relies solely on transposition and not substitution like the Vigenère.
+The Permutation cipher relies solely on transposition and not substitution like the Vigenère.
 Letters are shuffled within blocks according to the key.
 A key \(\sigma\) maps characters original positions to their new positions.
 Again using the plaintext “hello”, with the key of \(\sigma\) = ( 1 0 2 3 4 ), our plaintext becomes “ehllo”.
-We can see that all of the same letters are in place, but the character in index 0 has moved to index 0, and vice-versa.
+We can see that all of the same letters are in place, but the character in index 0 has moved to index 1, and vice-versa.
 The indexes can be shuffled around in any order in the key, keeping in mind that certain keys (such as this one) will not be particularly effective at obscuring the meaning of the plaintext.

 Installation and Running instructions
 =====================================